BABCP Conferences and Events

 This code of conduct applies to all BABCP conferences and events, including the social programmes, and events on public or private platforms.

 BABCP has zero-tolerance for any form of discrimination or harassment by delegates or our staff at any BABCP events.
 If you experience or witness harassment or hear of any incidents of unacceptable behaviour, BABCP asks that you contact them immediately so that appropriate action can be taken.

 Unacceptable behaviour is defined as: harassment, intimidation, or discrimination in any form.
 Verbal abuse of any delegate, speaker, volunteer, exhibitor, BABCP staff member, service provider, or other delegates at an event is unacceptable.

-Examples of verbal abuse include, but are not limited to, verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin.
+Examples of verbal abuse include, but are not limited to, verbal comments related to the nine protected characteristics including gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin.
 Disruption of presentations during sessions or at other events organized by BABCP throughout conferences or BABCP events is unacceptable.